-Michael Wilkins AO Independent Non-Executive Director Age 66
+Michael Wilkins AO Independent Non-Executive Director

 Margie has more than 25 years' experience in senior executive roles in Australia and overseas, including in the consumer goods, health and global publishing sectors, in sales and marketing, and in the successful transition of traditional business models to digital environments.
 Immediately prior to her non-executive career, Margie was Managing Director of Random House Australia and New Zealand and President, Asia Development for Random House globally.
-She is currently a non-executive director of Westpac Banking Corporation, a member of the Board Risk Committee, Board Nominations and Governance Committee and Board Remuneration Committee and a director of Westfield Scholars Limited, trustee of the Westpac Scholars Trust.
-She is also a non-executive director of Pinchgut Opera Limited.
+She is currently a non-executive director of Westpac Banking Corporation and a member of the Board Nominations and Governance Committee and Board Remuneration Committee, and a director of Westpac Scholars Limited, trustee of the Westpac Scholars Trust.
+She is also a non-executive director of one of Australia's leading investment advisory firm JANA Investment Advisers Pty Ltd, Seaborn Broughton & Walford Foundation and Pinchgut Opera Limited.
 Margie has previously served on the boards of Telstra Corporation Limited, Australian Pacific (Holdings) Pty Limited, Penguin Random House Australia Pty Ltd (as a non-executive director and then Chair), the Australian Publishers' Association, Bank of Queensland Limited, Ramsay Health Care Limited, Chief Executive Women (chairing its Scholarship Committee), the Powerhouse Museum and the Sydney Writers' Festival.
-Margie is a past member of the Group's Audit and Risk Committee.

 Mike is an experienced non-executive director with more than 30 years' executive experience in financial services in Australia and Asia, including insurance and investment management.
 He is currently the non-executive Chair of QBE Insurance Group Limited and the non-executive Chair of Medibank Private Limited.
 Mike has more than 20 years' experience as CEO for ASX 100 companies.
 He is the former Managing Director and CEO of Insurance Australia Group Limited (IAG), former Managing Director and CEO of Promina Group and former Managing Director of Tyndall Australia Limited.
 Mike has also served as a director of Maple-Brown Abbott Limited, The Geneva Association, the Australian Business and Community Network and Alinta Limited.
-Most recently, Mike was a director of AMP Limited (2016-2020) including acting as Interim Executive Chairman and Acting CEO for a period in 2018.
+Most recently, Mike was a Director of AMP Limited (2016-2020) including acting as Interim Executive Chairman and Acting CEO for a period in 2018.
 He was a member of the Australian Government's Financial Sector Advisory Council for five years and a member of the Business Council of Australia for eight years.
 Mike is a Fellow of Chartered Accountants Australia and New Zealand.
 He was made an Officer of the Order of Australia in 2017 for distinguished service to the insurance industry, particularly to improved corporate social responsibility standards, to the building of natural disaster resilience and safer communities, and to workplace diversity.